brson/hackmd-collab/compile-time-2.md

 The size of compilation units incur a number of tradeoffs.
 Larger compilation units take longer to analyze, translate, and optimize than smaller crates.
 And in general, when a change is made to a single compilation unit, the whole compilation unit must be recompiled.

 More, smaller crates improve the _perception_ of compile time, if not the total compile time, because a single change may force less of the project to be recompiled.
-This is a benefit to the "partial recompilation" use cases.
+This benefits the "partial recompilation" use cases.
 A project with more crates though may do more work on a full recompile due to a variety of factors, which I will summarize at the end of this section.

 Rust crates don't have to be large, but there are a variety of factors that encourage them to be.
 The first is simply the relative complexity of adding new crates to a Rust project vs. adding a new module to a crate.
 New Rust projects tend to turn into monoliths unless given special attention to abstraction boundaries.